 Senate Permanent Subcommittee on Investigations Pressures the DOJ and Congress to Increase Their Efforts to Collect Unpaid Taxes

 (2) Inadequate Bank Response.
-Credit Suisse’s efforts to close undeclared Swiss accounts opened by U.S. customers took more than five years, failed to identify how many were undeclared accounts hidden from U.S. authorities and fell short of identifying any leadership failures or lessons learned from its illegally-suspect U.S. cross border business.
+Credit Suisse’s efforts to close undeclared accounts opened by U.S. customers took longer than five years.
+Furthermore, Credit Suisse failed to identify how many accounts were undeclared.

-(3) Lax U.S. Enforcement.
-Despite the passage of five years, U.S. law enforcement has failed to prosecute more than a dozen Swiss banks that facilitated U.S. tax evasion, failed to take legal action against thousands of U.S. persons whose names and hidden Swiss accounts were disclosed by UBS, and failed to utilize available U.S. legal means to obtain the names of tens of thousands of additional U.S. persons whose identities are still being concealed by the Swiss.
+(3) Poor U.S. Law Enforcement.
+Despite having five years in which to do so, the report states that U.S. law enforcement failed to prosecute at least 12 Swiss banks which aided U.S. tax evasion, did not take legal action against thousands of U.S. persons whose hidden accounts were disclosed by UBS, and failed to utilize available legal means uncover tens of thousands of additional citizens whose identities are still being concealed abroad.

-(1) Improve Prosecution of Tax Haven Banks and Hidden Offshore Account Holders.
-To ensure accountability, deter misconduct, and collect tax revenues, the Department of Justice should use available U.S. legal means, including enforcing grand jury subpoenas and John Doe summons in U.S. courts, to obtain the names of U.S. taxpayers with undeclared accounts at tax haven banks.
-DOJ should hold accountable tax haven banks that aided and abetted U.S. tax evasion, and take legal action against U.S. taxpayers to collect unpaid taxes on billions of dollars in offshore assets.
+(1) Increase Prosecution of Tax Haven Banks and Hidden Offshore Account Holders.
+To prevent misconduct and collect tax revenues, the D.O.J. is recommended to use all legal means available.
+This includes obtaining information about U.S. taxpayers with undisclosed foreign accounts, and enforcing grand jury subpoenas and John Doe summons in U.S. courts.
+The D.O.J. should hold tax haven banks accountable for aiding and abetting tax evasion, and take appropriate legal action against noncompliant taxpayers.

 (3) Streamline John Doe Summons.
-Congress should amend U.S. tax laws to streamline the use of John Doe summons procedures to uncover the names of taxpayers using offshore accounts and other means to evade U.S. taxes, including by allowing a court to approve more than one John Doe summons related to the same tax investigation
+As noted above, the Subcommittee recommends more aggressive enforcement pertaining to John Doe summons.
+Therefore, Congress should amend current tax laws to streamline John Doe summons procedures, including allowing the courts to approve more than one John Doe summons associated with the same investigation.

 (4) Close FATCA Loopholes.
-To obtain systematic disclosure of undeclared offshore accounts used to evade U.S. taxes, the U.S. Treasury and IRS should close gaping loopholes in FATCA regulations that have no statutory basis, including provisions that allow financial institutions to ignore account information stored on paper, and allow foreign financial institutions to treat offshore shell entities as non-U.S. entities even when beneficially owned and controlled by U.S. persons.
+The U.S. Treasury and IRS should close existing significant loopholes in FATCA regulations.
+These loopholes allow financial institutions to ignore account information stored on paper, and also allow foreign financial institutions to treat offshore shell entities as non-U.S. entities even when they are controlled and owned by U.S. persons.

-(5) Ratify Revised Swiss Tax Treaty.
-The U.S. Senate should promptly ratify the 2009 Protocol to the U.S.-Switzerland tax treaty to take advantage of improved disclosure standards.
+(5) Ratify the Revised Swiss Tax Treaty.
+The U.S. Senate should move quickly to ratify the 2009 Protocol to the U.S.-Switzerland tax treaty.
+This will help the U.S. to take advantage of new and improved disclosure standards.